An-dy1/whats-that-dog/README.md

 - when/why you'd use an arrow function over the classic way of declaring functions
 - ES6 syntax vs CommonJS - why you'd use one over the other
 - callback functions

+### TODO: improvements that don't fit in the repo in-line

+1. One script to start the server and front-end?
+Is there some reason that would not be a good idea?

+### Thigns I'm learning/challenges:

+1.